Arlots/etch-sketch/README.md

 - Create a single container in the HTML file to hold a square grid of divs.
 (960px?) *done*
 - style the base body and container first *done*
 - Use JS to generate a 16x16 grid inside the container.
-- Learn how to use CSS grid to align the boxes.
+- Use flexbox to align boxes inside the container. *done*
 - add an evenet lister to each grid div to listen for a "hover" effect.
 - When hover is detected, the color of the grid box should change.
 - Add a button at the top of the screen that will ask the user for dimensions of a new grid then run a function to replace the current grid with the new grid.